LeonTang-LeonTang/The-Animal-Academy/README.md

 # Run and deploy your AI Studio app

-**The Animal Academy** is a developing version of 动物学院 from Tencent Cloud Agent Development Platform.
-Due to the limited support of the product and the plugins family of Tencent Cloud Agent, and for both better demonstration and functionality, **I have decided to use the repository for further development to provide more accessible features** by my original product design and insights.

 This contains everything you need to run your app locally.

 View the app in AI Studio: https://ai.studio/apps/drive/1a5cjMARCEWNzH-v1U50QTcgHH9-BA8Vj